hazamashoken/hazamashoken/README.md

   <b>Thanapol Liangsoonthornsit</b>
 </h1>

 Hi!
 I'm Thanapol Liangsoonthornsit, a student at PSB Academy in Singapore.
+I'm a hobbyist programmer looking to expand my arsenal of programming language I can use.
+Currently studying Rust.

 <br>